Craig Becker

 Harold Craig Becker (born November 14, 1956), known professionally as Craig Becker, is an American labor attorney, a former member of the National Labor Relations Board, and the former General Counsel of the AFL-CIO.
-He has served as Senior Counsel to the AFL-CIO since 2022.
+He is currently Managing Counsel for Affirmative Litigation at Democracy Defenders Fund.

 Early life and education

 Craig Becker was born on November 14, 1956, to Ruth and Sam Becker; his mother, who had fled Nazi Germany through England in 1939, was a nurse and community activist, and his father was a World War II veteran who became a professor and chair of the Department of Communication Studies at the University of Iowa.
 Becker graduated from Yale University in 1978, and Yale Law School in 1981.
 He was an editor of the Yale Law Journal.

 Work experience (through 2009)

 Becker clerked for Judge Donald P. Lay from 1981 through 1983.
 He then worked at Kirschner, Weinberg & Dempsey (1983–1989), a law firm located in Washington, D.C., and represented members of the American Federation of State County and Municipal Employees and its affiliates, including the Harvard Union of Clerical and Technical Workers.
 He was a faculty member at UCLA Law School (1989–1994) and has also taught at Georgetown University Law School (1987–1988, 2012) and the University of Chicago Law School (1994–1995) and at Yale Law School as an Irving S. Ribicoff Visiting Lecturer every other year since 2016.
 He has been Associate General Counsel to the AFL–CIO and the Service Employees International Union (SEIU).
-He served as General Counsel of the AFL-CIO from 2012 to 2022.
-Throughout his career, he has argued many cases in court, including in front of the Supreme Court of the United States.
+He served as General Counsel of the AFL-CIO from 2012 to 2022, and then Senior Counsel from 2022 to 2025.
+He is now Managing Counsel for Affirmative Litigation at Democracy Defenders Fund.
+Throughout his career, he has argued many cases in courts nationwide, including in front of the Supreme Court of the United States.
 In 2009, he was a member of the Obama transition team, assisting with the review of the United States Department of Labor.